florianbrinkmann/lazy-loading-responsive-images/README.md

 * Enable lazy loading for audio elements.
 * Include [lazysizes aspectratio plugin](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/aspectratio).
 This plugin calculates the needed space for images before they are loaded.
 That avoids content jumping when the images are loaded and makes the lazy loading work with masonry grids.
 * Display a loading spinner.
+* Disable the plugin on specific posts/pages (this shows a checkbox in the edit view of all public post types (except attachments) to disable lazy loading for an entire post).

 \* The unveilhooks extension of lazysizes supports more than video and audio elements, but you need to manually modify the markup to use it for: